Ömer Yurtseven: Utah Jazz (2023–2024)

 On 17 July 2023, Yurtseven signed with the Utah Jazz.
 However, he was waived on 1 July 2024.

-Panathinaikos (2024–present)
+Panathinaikos (2024–2026)

 On 30 August 2024, Yurtseven signed a two-year (1+1) deal with the reigning EuroLeague and Greek League champions Panathinaikos.
-He joined head coach Ergin Ataman’s roster, bringing NBA experience and size to strengthen Panathinaikos’ frontcourt.
+He joined head coach Ergin Ataman's roster, bringing NBA experience and size to strengthen Panathinaikos' frontcourt.
 During the 2024–25 EuroLeague season, Yurtseven had a standout performance in Round 19, recording 27 points, 7 rebounds, 2 assists and 3 blocks in a 111–90 win over Virtus Segafredo Bologna, earning the EuroLeague Round 19 MVP award.
 On 20 January 2025, Yurtseven suffered a right leg fracture during a Greek League derby against Olympiacos Piraeus, forcing him to miss 1–2 months of competition.

-In the 2025–26 season, Yurtseven was ruled out with a second-degree adductor strain on 2 November 2025, an injury expected to keep him sidelined for approximately three weeks.
+In the 2025–26 season, Yurtseven was ruled out with a second-degree adductor strain on 2 November 2025, an injury that was expected to keep him sidelined for approximately three weeks.
+On 28 February 2026, Panathinaikos exercised an opt-out clause in Yurtseven's contract, parting ways with the Turkish center.
+This roster move followed previous indications from head coach Ergin Ataman, who had hinted at potential frontcourt adjustments to accommodate the return of Mathias Lessort.
+With Lessort reintegrated into the rotation, Yurtseven was deemed surplus to the team’s immediate tactical requirements.

+Rio Grande Valley Vipers (2026)

+On 4 March 2026, Yurtseven signed with the Rio Grande Valley Vipers of the NBA G League.

+Golden State Warriors (2026)

+On 15 March 2026, Yurtseven signed a 10-day contract with the Golden State Warriors.
+On 25 March, Yurtseven re-signed with the Warriors on a second 10-day contract.